Last updated 26 November 2018

 You could end up paying hundreds of pounds over the odds for a cordless Dyson vacuum if you buy at the wrong time, or from the wrong place.
 So if you’ve got your eye on a Dyson, it pays to do your research before you buy.

 You might think that opting for one of the older Dyson models would bag you a good price, if you’re willing to sacrifice some of the newer features of the V10 models, such as longer battery life and larger capacity.
-But we found that a basic Dyson V7 Animal vacuum could cost you nearly as much as the premium Dyson V10 Animal.
+But we found that an older Dyson V8 vacuum could cost you nearly as much as the latest model.

 We’ve been keeping tabs on the prices of Dyson cordless vacuum cleaners, as we’ve noticed they can rise in the months before Black Friday, creating the illusion of deals on the day.
-We did a similar thing in 2017, when we saw prices on Dyson models rise an unprecedented amount in the weeks before Black Friday.
-The same happened prior to the launch of the new Dyson V10 cordless vacuum in March 2018.
+We did a similar thing in 2017, when we saw prices of Dyson vacuums rise an unprecedented amount in the weeks before Black Friday, and again prior to the Dyson V10 launch in March 2018.

 To help you avoid getting caught out, we reveal how to get the best price for a cordless Dyson below, including making sense of the different models available.